abossard/spring-petclinic/workshop/README.md

 1. **🧮 Sorting Tables** – Enable sorting on the list of veterinarians by last name.
 2. **🩺 Editable Veterinarians** – Create and edit veterinarians using forms and CRUD operations.
-3. **🧪 Refactoring & Tests** – Refactor existing code and write comprehensive tests.
-4. **🌳 Relationship Visualization** – Generate an ASCII tree representing relationships among veterinarians, their specialties, pets, and owners.
+3. **🌳 Relationship Visualization** – Generate an ASCII tree representing relationships among veterinarians, their specialties, pets, and owners.

-Each chapter builds on the previous one, introducing new ways to leverage Copilot’s capabilities.

 ---